 Her modus operandi was simple.
 Find an unfathomable part of the sea, throw us in the deep end and show no mercy.
 Eventually, we found a way to swim back.
 But once we did swim back to shore, her affection knew no bounds.
 From paying the fees of a deserving student who could not afford them to purchasing the best quality lab equipment from her pocket, she did everything within her capacity for her students.

-One day, in my second year BSc, I mustered the courage to tell her about my interest in studying evolutionary biology and behavioural ecology.
+One day, in my second year of BSc, I mustered the courage to tell her about my interest in studying evolutionary biology and behavioural ecology.
 Many students chose a subject like Zoology at that time simply to get the stamp of graduation on their resumes.
 Many jumped to an MBA course or joined banking soon after.
 Evolutionary biology was a bit more elitist, not a piece to be chewed on by an undergrad student.
 Indap ma’am dispelled this myth and encouraged me to study the subjects that I loved.
 After my post-graduation, I toyed with the idea of working on the behavioural ecology of rock lizards through a project at the National Centre for Biological Sciences, Bengaluru.
 Dr. Indap was the first to tell me to pack my bags and head to Bengaluru.
 If it hadn’t been for her, I probably would not have chased those rock lizards, or studied tigers in India’s north, surveyed birds in the west, flirted with butterflies for my doctorate, or even tackled corporate sharks as I worked with businesses as a biodiversity professional for my day job.

 When it was time to decide the topic for my PhD, while I played safe with subjects I could juggle with my day job, she gave me the courage to work on what I truly loved.
 PhDs can’t be done on something you don’t enjoy doing, she said.
 If it wasn’t for that advice, I would not have worked on sexual communication in butterflies for my doctorate and discovered presumptive pheromones in a butterfly species, the first for the Indian subcontinent.
 During my PhD, tired of having to juggle research and a job, one day I decided to quit my job.
 “You will do your PhD along with your job”, she declared when I told her of my decision.
 She mobilised the entire lab to come to my aid and made sure every instrument, every lab member, and every lab chore was bent to fit my schedule so I could manage my job and research.
-She even made sure the college security guards knew of me and let me inside the campus on weekends, public holidays, after hours and vacations.
+She even made sure the college security guards knew of me and let me inside the campus on weekends, public holidays, after-hours and vacations.
 She would lay down the red carpet for you, all you had to do, was perform.

 Once during my undergrad years, we did not see Indap ma’am for about a week.
 Later we learnt that she was on a short break as her family from abroad was visiting, including her two granddaughters.
 Then one day, our ears finally caught that all too familiar voice from the corridor and the whole department milled into the largest lab for a meeting.
 Instead of the office chair, ma’am was casually plopped on the desk.
 Two little girls played around her.
 One snatched her saree’s pallu playfully while the other climbed on top of the desk to hug her grandma from behind.
 This sight of Indap madam, my Indap madam, resolving the lab’s problems while her grandchildren tugged at her clothes in the background, has been her defining image in my head.
-Like a tigress with her cubs, her stern and fierce side was in complete harmony with her gentle, kind and loving self.
+Like a tigress with her cubs, her stern and fierce side were in complete harmony with her gentle, kind and loving self.
 Under her guidance, we produced quality research projects, developed a butterfly garden in the college, organised a marine biotech conference, countless symposia and workshops, earned our doctorate degrees, and most importantly, began our journey towards the best version of ourselves.
 We were all, indeed, cubs of that tigress.